 Swiss Steak.
 You cannot get more comforting than Swiss Steak.
-This old family favourite has been gracing my table for over 40 years now.
-It is a recipe which my mother used to make for us when I was growing up, and one which I continued to make after I got married and started a family of my own.
+This old family favorite has been gracing my table for over 40 years now.
+It is a recipe that my mother used to make for us when I was growing up and one which I continued to make after I got married and started a family of my own.
 My children still request it when they come to visit, and I am more than happy to make it for them!
-This is my favourite kind of recipe.
-A tried and true recipe which has been putting smiles on the faces of my family for generations!
+This is my favorite kind of recipe.
+A tried and true recipe that has been putting smiles on the faces of my family for generations!

-Once again I say, this is pure and simple ingredients put together in a most delicious way.
+Once again, I say these are pure and simple ingredients put together most deliciously.

 |beef round steak, (braising steak) cut into serving sized pieces|

 |salt and black pepper to taste|

 |4 cups of canned chopped tomatoes in tomato juice, undrained|

 |Hot sauce (optional)|